Thousands of creative leaders manage their agencies with Workamajig.

 The resources of a project are the people, capital, and/or material goods and equipment required for the project to be executed and completed successfully.

-Usually, a group of individuals with specific skills are needed to complete the project.
+Usually, a group of individuals with specific skills is needed to complete the project.
 This human resource is known as the project team.
 Team members can be located within one office or scattered all around the globe, working in multiple time zones.

 Requirements can be functional or non-functional.
-A functional requirement is something that the project’s product must do to satisfy specific needs of its users.
+A functional requirement is something that the project’s product must do to satisfy the specific needs of its users.
 Non-functional requirements are qualities that the product must have, such as security and usability.

 The project schedule defines the tasks that must be completed for the project to be finished.
 It records the resources necessary to complete each task together with an estimate of how long each task will take.

-Once the resources and schedule of the project have been determined, costs can be estimated, and a budget drawn up.
+Once the resources and schedule of the project have been determined, costs can be estimated, and a budget is drawn up.

 Although actions can be taken to minimize risk, and contingency plans can be made to reduce its impact, no project is immune from certain risks.
 These include extreme weather events, a cost increase that couldn’t be predicted, or the sudden exit of a key team member who quit their job after winning the lottery.